use-init/init/readme.md

 ## JS
 We use jQuery and Modernizr (custom build).
 Please lint your JavaScript before commit.
+You can use the grunt-task `lint` for this.

 ## Deployment
 Please use [grunt.js](https://github.com/cowboy/grunt) for building a production-state of a website.
 The `grunt.js`-file has tasks for concatenating and minifing CSS and JavaScript.